 US Coast Guard's Temporary Navigational Lights Map

-On or about mid October 2013, temporary navigational lights will be relocated as per the diagram below at the existing Tappan Zee Bridge across the Hudson River at mile 27.0.
+In October 2013, temporary navigational lights were relocated as per the diagram below at the existing Tappan Zee Bridge across the Hudson River at mile 27.0.
 The new temporary navigational lighting plan includes marking the 600 foot wide main channel by affixing four-180° steady, red navigation lights to the underside of the main span, 2 each on the upstream and downstream sides of the structure, 300 feet either side of the centerline of the bridge.
-Each green center of channel light will have 3 white lights stacked vertically above it.
+Each green center of channel light has 3 white lights stacked vertically above it.
 The center 600' feet of the Main Navigation Channel will be free for the passage of marine traffic and clear of all obstructions at all times.
 This temporary configuration is expected to be in place through mid-2015, at which time more detailed information for channel restrictions and closures during the installation of the superstructure of the new main spans will be published.

 -- View Map